MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/performance.md

 - Don't update any [`Label`](xref:Xamarin.Forms.Label) instances more frequently than required, as the change of size of the label can result in the entire screen layout being re-calculated.
 - Don't set the [`Label.VerticalTextAlignment`](xref:Xamarin.Forms.Label.VerticalTextAlignment) property unless required.
 - Set the [`LineBreakMode`](xref:Xamarin.Forms.Label.LineBreakMode) of any [`Label`](xref:Xamarin.Forms.Label) instances to [`NoWrap`](xref:Xamarin.Forms.LineBreakMode.NoWrap) whenever possible.

+## Choose a dependency injection container carefully

+Dependency injection containers introduce additional performance constraints into mobile applications.
+Registering and resolving types with a container has a performance cost because of the container's use of reflection for creating each type, especially if dependencies are being reconstructed for each page navigation in the app.
+If there are many or deep dependencies, the cost of creation can increase significantly.
+In addition, type registration, which usually occurs during application startup, can have a noticeable impact on startup time, dependent upon the container being used.

+As an alternative, dependency injection can be made more performant by implementing it manually using factories.

+## Create Shell applications

+Xamarin.Forms Shell applications provide an opinionated navigation experience based on flyouts and tabs.
+If your application user experience can be implemented with Shell, it is beneficial to do so.
+Shell applications help to avoid a poor startup experience, because pages are created on demand in response to navigation rather than at application startup, which occurs with applications that use a [`TabbedPage'](xref:Xamarin.Forms.TabbedPage).
+For more information, see [Xamarin.Forms Shell](~/xamarin-forms/app-fundamentals/shell/index.md).

 ## Use CollectionView instead of ListView